-As outlined in the biodiversity chapter of the EIAR, the proposed development area was surveyed on the 10th March 2020 and the 16th April 2020 and the habitats encountered were classified according to Fossitt (2000).
-These are seen in Figure 10.
-There were no hedgerows on site.
-The treelines that were present may have been hedgerows at one stage but, these treelines were unmanaged.
-It is proposed to retain and enhance the eastern treeline as per landscape plan.
-However, the treeline in the centre of the site will be lost.
-Supplementary planting of woodland mix will be carried out on the southern and northern boundaries.
+As outlined in the biodiversity chapter of the EIAR, the proposed development area will involve the removal of a hedgerow.
+Supplementary planting of woodland mix will be carried out on the eastern and northern boundaries.
 As outlined in the arborist tree protection plan the trees to be retained on site will have sufficient tree root protection measures in place.